Analysis | Over and over, the same refrain from people sick with covid: I wish I’d gotten the vaccine

 “Now, knowing what I do, I would get the shot,” Wachter said.
 Doing so, she said, “could have saved myself and my family so much by having gotten the vaccination.”

-Stories like Wachter's are common these days.
-While the vast majority of American adults have been vaccinated against the virus, only 6-in-10 are fully vaccinated.
-Less than half of the population overall is fully vaccinated, in part because those under the age of 12 are not yet eligible.
-Alarmingly, though, 1-in-5 adults aged 65 or over are not fully vaccinated against the virus that's proven particularly deadly to that age group.
+Stories like Wachter’s are common these days.
+While the vast majority of American adults have been vaccinated against the virus, only 6 in 10 are fully vaccinated.
+Less than half of the population overall is fully vaccinated, in part because those younger than 12 are not yet eligible.
+Alarmingly, though, 1 in 5 adults 65 or older are not fully vaccinated against the virus that has proved particularly deadly to that age group.

 While medical experts and political leaders have been clamoring for months for Americans to get vaccinated, many people view the process with the same hesitation as did Wachter.
-In polling conducted by Monmouth University published on Monday, 17 percent of Americans said they would likely never be vaccinated, including about 1-in-11 adults over the age of 55 — the age group into which Wachter falls.
+In polling conducted by Monmouth University published Monday, 17 percent of Americans said they would likely never be vaccinated, including about 1 in 11 adults over the age of 55 — the age group into which Wachter falls.

-Her husband had encouraged her to get vaccinated, one of the primary motivations for getting the vaccine cited by those who'd initially been hesitant, according to polling from Kaiser Family Foundation released last month.
-A more common reason, cited by a quarter of those who changed their minds, was seeing that others got the vaccine without side effects.
-Not included in the poll: people who heard horror stories from those who'd initially declined to get vaccinated.
+Her husband had encouraged her to get vaccinated, one of the primary motivations for getting the shot cited by those who’d initially been hesitant, according to polling from Kaiser Family Foundation released last month.
+A more common reason, cited by a quarter of those who changed their minds, was seeing that others got inoculated without side effects.
+Not included in the poll: people who heard horror stories from those who’d initially declined to get vaccinated.

-People like Quentin Bowen, a farmer also from Nebraska, who told the Journal-Star that he “thought I had time” to get the vaccine — but didn't before getting sick.
+People such as Quentin Bowen, a farmer also from Nebraska, who told the Journal Star that he “thought I had time” to get vaccinated — but didn’t before getting sick.
 He described having to tell his young children that he was going to the hospital as “about the hardest thing I’d done.”

 Asked for what advice he’d offer those who hadn’t gotten a shot, he said, “Trust the science, forget the politics and the social media, and get vaccinated.”